Vancouver WA Motorcycle Accident Lawyer Who Fights For Your Rights

 Count on Colin to fight for the best possible outcome in your case

-Motorcycle accident attorney Colin Scott knows that part of the problem is that many drivers see motorcycles as little more than a nuisance on the road.
+Vancouver motorcycle accident attorney Colin Scott knows that part of the problem is that many drivers see motorcycles as little more than a nuisance on the road.
 Some drivers just don't see motorcycles as other vehicles - if they notice them at all.
 This attitude increases the risk of causing an accident.
+We see things differently.
+That’s why we take your case seriously right from the start.

 A crash can change the lives of motorcyclists in an instant.
 Motorcyclists have very little protection, so the injuries they suffer can be severe.
 They may need surgery, hospitalization, medication, physical therapy or follow-up treatment.
 Some never fully recover from their injuries and are left with a permanent disability.

-The medical expenses for treatment can become overwhelming very quickly.
-And if a motorcyclist is left unable to work, there is less income coming in.
+The medical expenses for treatment can very quickly become overwhelming.
+And if a motorcyclist can't work, there is less income coming in.
 Meanwhile the usual bills don't stop piling up.
 This can be a very difficult time for motorcyclists and their families.
 Many find it hard to make ends meet.
+That’s why we want to help.

 Motorcyclists are up to five times more likely to be injured and 30 times more likely to be killed in a collision than occupants of vehicles.
 The majority of drivers who share the road with Washington's 230,000+ motorcyclists are unaware of these startling facts, but the numbers speak for themselves.